pityka/lamp/README.md

 - Machine translation: `bash run_translation.sh` runs the code in `example-translation/`.
 - Graph node property prediction: `bash run_arxiv.sh` runs the code in `example-arxiv/`.

+# Building from source

+First, one has to build the JNI binding to libtorch, then build lamp itself.

+## Building the JNI binding

+The JNI binding is hosted in the [pityka/aten-scala](https://github.com/pityka/aten-scala) git repository.
+Refer to the readme in that repository on how to build the JNI sources and publish them as a scala library.

+## Building lamp locally

+Lamp itself is a pure Scala library and builds like any other Scala project.
+Once `aten-scala` is published to a local repository invoking `sbt compile` will work.
+If you modified the package name, version or organization in the `aten-scala` build, then you have to adjust the build definition of lamp.

 # License